All trash, recycling and composting is managed by Environmental Services.

 Laserjet cartridges from Office Depot or other vendors: Some vendors offer a buy-back or take-back option.
 Contact your vendor for details.
 Typically a new cartridge is shipped with a label or pre-printed envelope for returning the empty cartridge.
 If your vendor does not have a take-back option, deposit empty cartridges in a collection bin.

-Canon printers/copiers: See the Technology wiki for how to recycle toners and cartridges.
+Canon printers/copiers: See the Technology Knowledge Base for how to recycle toners and cartridges.

 Bin Locations – inkjet and laserjet cartridges: bins located in Moseley Center: Student Involvement Office and near the mail room; Johnston Hall 2nd floor copy room; McMichael near office 102; Oaks McCoy Commons 1st floor; Mooney 1st floor copy room; Gerald L. Francis Center student lounge; School of Law upper stack copy room; laundry or trash rooms in residential neighborhoods.

-Bin Locations: Belk Library main stairwell; McEwen Communications main floor near elevator; Center for the Arts 1st floor near elevator; Moseley Center near the mail room; Johnston Hall 2nd floor copy room; Whitley office area; Gerald L. Francis Center student lounge; Arts West 102 lounge; Colonnades E Harper Hall; The School of Law upper stack stairwell.
+Bin Locations: Belk Library main stairwell; McEwen Communications main floor near elevator; Center for the Arts 1st floor near elevator; Moseley Center near the mail room; Johnston Hall 2nd floor copy room; Whitley office area; Gerald L. Francis Center student lounge; Arts West 102 lounge; Colonnades E; The School of Law upper stack stairwell.

 Small Electronics (cell phones, CDs, DVDs, cords, etc.)